Information for patients

 Patient Experience Team (PET)

 We are continually trying to improve the services we provide.
 We want to know what we’re doing well or if there’s anything which we can improve, that’s why the Patient Experience Team (PET) is here to help.
-Our Patient Experience Team is here to try to resolve your concerns as quickly as possible.
-The office is based on the ground floor at the University Hospital of North Tees if you wish to discuss concerns in person.
-If you would like to contact or request a copy of our PET leaflet, please contact:
+Our Team is here to try to resolve your concerns.
+The office is based at the University Hospital of North Tees if you wish to discuss concerns in person.
+Our contact details are:

 Telephone: 01642 624719